w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 ## 5. Do the features in your specification introduce new state for an origin that persists across browsing sessions?

 Secure Payment Confirmation relies on Web Authentication, which introduces state.
-Secure Payment Confirmation does not introduce additional state.
+Secure Payment Confirmation does not introduce additional state in the browser.

-Secure Payment Confirmation includes an "opt-out" feature: an (optional) input parameter that instructs the user agent to provide the user with an opportunity to request that the relying party forget previously stored authentication credentials.

 ## 6. Do the features in your specification expose information about the underlying platform to origins?